Fewer Married Couples Are Getting Divorced

 We often see a lot of doom and gloom, so it’s nice to remind ourselves every now and then that it’s not all in vein!
 Contrary to popular belief, divorce is still the least likely outcome for marriage.
 58% of marriages today will not end in divorce, with as much as 10% reaching their diamond anniversary and 60 years of marriage!

-If you're struggling with the recent decision to get a divorce, Guillaumes divorce specialists can provide sensitive and independent advice about your family circumstances.
+If you're struggling with the recent decision to get a divorce, Guillaumes divorce specialists and family solicitors can provide sensitive and independent advice about your family circumstances.
 Let us know how we can help today.